 This quirky inn is one of the best – the sort of place a hiker hopes to find.
 Outside, the wild west coast weaves up to St Ives; secret beaches appear at low tide, cliffs tumble down to the water, wild flowers streak the land pink in summer.

 Inside, it’s earthy, warm, stylish and friendly, with rustic interiors and fires at both ends of the bar.
-Logs are piled high in an alcove, maps and art hang on the walls, books fill every shelf; if you pick one up and don’t finish it, take it upstairs to your very comfortable and pretty bedroom with a view over the Atlantic or the moors.
+Logs are piled high in an alcove, maps and art hang on the walls, books fill every shelf; if you pick one up and don’t finish it, take it home and post it back.
+Comfortable, cosy bedrooms have views over the Atlantic or the moors.

 A short, fresh and seasonal menu that changes daily will suit walkers who need a quick fuel stop as well as serious foodies and is served in the bar, dining rooms, or in the garden on sunny days.
 Choose from three hand-pulled Cornish ales, a choice of good ciders and more than 20 wines by the carafe.